Jgardin875/Zillow_Clustering_Project/README.md

 ### Report findings:
 ### Results
 - Polynomial Regression of the Second Order gave the best results
+- Standard and Robust scaling were about the same.
+Standard was .00002 better
-- Model gives a 2.28% increase in accuracy
+- Model gives a 2.29% increase in accuracy

 ### Future work